 Natural and human-made wetlands and riparian areas are valuable for their ecological and, where appropriate, recreational functions, including their ability to enhance water and air quality and reduce the impacts of flooding.
 Wetlands and riparian areas also function as important wildlife habitat, especially for rare, threatened and endangered plants, fish and wildlife.
-Because they have historically been so scarce in the Front Range and because of continued degradation, the city and county will continue to develop and support develop-programs to protect, and enhance and educate the public about the value of wetlands and riparian areas in the Boulder Valley.
-The city will strive for no net loss of wetlands and riparian areas by discouraging their destruction, or requiring the creation and restoration of wetland and riparian areas in the rare cases when development is permitted and the filling of wetlands or destruction of riparian areas cannot be avoided.
+Because they have historically been so scarce in the Front Range and because of continued degradation, tThe city and county will continue to develop and support develop-programs to protect, and enhance and educate the public about the value of wetlands and riparian areas in the Boulder Valley.
+The city will strive for no net loss of wetlands and riparian areas in the rare cases when development is permitted and the filling of wetlands or destruction of riparian areas cannot be avoided.
 Management of wetland and riparian areas on city open space lands is described in the OSMP Grasslands Ecosystems Management Plan.